permissionx/CascadeSim/README.md

 End to end scripts for LAMMPS simulating cascade and OVITO extracting defect.

 ## Features
-* Finish the cascade simulation jobs almost by one key.
+* Finish a series of cascade simulation jobs almost by one key.
 Only a few paremeters need to be concerned.
 * You will know SIA directions, defect cluster informations.

 ## Prerequisites